 At Purston we teach science to all children, whatever their ability.
 Science forms part of the school curriculum policy to provide a broad and balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
-Our work in science takes into account the targets set in the children's one page profile and we provide additional support where needed.
+Our work in science takes into account the targets set in the children's one page profile.